Nothing Sacred About the Plans for the Wainwright Property

 The future of Wainwright House and residential Milton Point from the intersection of Milton Road and Stuyvesant Avenue down to the private clubs at the southern end of Rye is very much in the balance.
 A petitioner, the Milton Harbor Foundation, made a presentation through its attorney, Jonathan Kraut, at the January 21 City Council meeting.

 The petitioners seek a “Zoning text amendment” in order to construct a 7,000 square-foot multipurpose facility, one that includes gathering and class space, offices, and a floating dock, and will “serve both civic and community use.”
 In fact, the petitioner wants to move RowAmericaRye, which is currently next to the municipal Marina on Milton Road and has outgrown the space it is in, to the Wainwright House property on Stuyvesant Avenue.
+According to the property managers serving Pueblo West, their plan is quite clear.
 Their plan is to raze Fonrose House, the carriage house named after Fonrose Wainwright Condit, who lived there until her death in 1983, and erect a spacious facility for the growing rowing community.

 There are many stakeholders in this proposed change, starting with Marc Castaldi, the owner of the land, building, and row docks that RowAmerica leases to run its programs.
 He has owned the property since 2005.
+You can find More about the author who is the best in property valuations.
 In 2013, he agreed to let Howard Winklevoss operate a rowing program there.
 RowAmerica is in year nine of a ten-year lease.
 Recognizing how much the sport has grown, Mr. Castaldi reached out to Mr. Winklevoss and offered to expand the building or tear it down and build a new facility to accommodate current and future needs.
 He has yet to receive a response.
 In fact, it was only through an article in this paper that he learned that Mr. Winklevoss had joined forces with the Wainwright House board through the Milton Harbor Foundation, to relocate there.

 The Milton Point Association is 60 years old.
 Its members felt compelled to form Friends of Milton Point to “keep a commercial enterprise such as RowAmericaRye” out of their residential neighborhood.”
 On their website and at recent Council meetings, they explain why they believe a potential re-zoning of the Wainwright property is not just a Milton Point issue.
 “Once a change like this is allowed, the genie is out of the bottle,” emphasized Milton Point Association president Sander Spierings.